 2021-2022: 31,965 (Bundesliga) *

 Expected Ticket Availability

 Despite Köln being in the middle of what must seem to their fans like a perpetual yo-yo period, hope springs eternal here and the club remain a big draw.
-Matches against the Ruhrpott giants Dortmund and Schalke, the visit of Bayern and of course the Rhineland Derbies against Mönchengladbach and Leverkusen will all be difficult to get to if you're not a season ticket holder or club member.
+Matches against Ruhrpott giants Borussia Dortmund, the visit of Bayern and of course the Rhineland Derbies against Mönchengladbach and Leverkusen will all be difficult to get to if you're not a season ticket holder or club member.

 Apart from these marquee matches though, tickets should be available if you dip in quickly when they go on sale.
 Köln's online ticket shop provides information in English, or give the helpful staff a ring and explain that you're after a ticket.